Characters

 , eg:

-@char CharacaterId visible:false
+@char CharacaterId !visible

 In case you're constantly changing avatars while the character itself should remain hidden, consider disabling Auto Show On Modify